Many people use antihistamines to treat allergy symptoms. Zyrtec and Claritin are two of the most popular brands, but which is best?

 Antihistamines can reduce allergy symptoms, such as watering eyes, itchy skin, hives, and swelling.
-They may also help with dermatitis or even mosquito bites, but are usually marketed for specific allergies.
+They may also help with dermatitis or even mosquito bites, but manufacturers usually market them for specific allergies.

-Zyrtec and Claritin are in the same class of medications.
+Zyrtec is a brand name for the drug cetirizine.
+Claritin is the brand name for loratidine.
+Zyretc and Claritin are in the same class of medications.
 Both are second-generation antihistamines, and they generally work the same way in the body.
 Neither is clearly better than the other.

 In this article, we provide detail about the differences between Zyrtec and Claritin.
 We also compare them to two other popular brands of antihistamines: Benadryl and Allegra.

-Zyrtec and Claritin can be bought over the counter, and they are available in various forms, including pills, chewable tablets, and syrups.
+Zyrtec and Claritin are brand-name medications that people can buy over the counter.
+They are available in various forms, including pills, chewable tablets, and syrups.

 Regardless of marketing claims, little scientific evidence shows that either is more effective.

-Zyrtec, Claritin, and other popular brands can be purchased without a prescription from supermarkets, pharmacies, and online stores.
+People can purchase Zyrtec, Claritin, and other popular brands without a prescription from supermarkets, pharmacies, and online stores.

 Zyrtec and Claritin have different active compounds.